 - Airbus graduate salary: £27,000

-- BAE Systems graduate salary: a minimum of £28,000 (graduate development framework); £30,000 (finance leader development programme and applied intelligence future talent programme)
+- BAE Systems graduate salary: a minimum of £28,000 (graduate programme); £30,000 (finance leader development programme and applied intelligence future talent)

 - BMW Group graduate salary: £31,000